Skip to main content

 • Before we begin programming, we need to understand what an instruction is.
 There are three parts to an instruction.
 For more information on what an instruction is, view this article.

-• Add the instruction to the project:
+• Add the instruction to the project, so that your project looks like this:

 Teacher Tips icon Teacher Tips